 It’s a waste of money because one tends to take care of your cell phone anyway.

 Mobile phone insurance can be pretty expensive (around 100 Euros per year).
 Those tariffs highly depend on the brand, value, and features of your cell phone.

 Considering that used mobile phones are no longer that expensive, and cellphone contracts offer you a new cell phone every two years, such insurance might not be worth having.

 15. Care Insurance (Pflegeversicherung)

 The care insurance or “Pflegeversicherung” is separated into two types:

 Statutory health insurance, paid with your paycheck every month, usually covers only parts of your monthly income.

 If you get seriously ill or get old and become a nursing case, the statutory health insurance might not cover everything you would need, and the private care insurance covers the rest of the expenses.

-Since it’s more affordable to take out a contract with care insurance in Germany when you are young, you might want to consider taking out this insurance early.
+Since it’s more affordable to take out a contract with care insurance when you are young, you might want to consider taking out this insurance early.